-Letshego's substantial currency risk exposure (as a result of its regional operations) poses a downside risk to the currently solid capital levels.
-We estimate that a severe stress scenario of a 40% appreciation in the Botswana Pula would result in a decrease of its net foreign-currency assets, leading to a loss equivalent to over 30% of tangible common equity.
-Positively Letshego is taking steps to reduce its net foreign-currency position, although we expect the progress to be slow.
+Letshego's substantial currency risk exposure (as a result of its regional operations 72% of loans are denominated in foreign/non-pula currencies) poses a downside risk to its capital levels.
+An appreciation in the Botswana pula would result in a decrease of its net foreign-currency assets, leading to negative implications for tangible common equity.
+However, Letshego is taking steps to reduce its net foreign-currency position, although we expect the progress to be slow.
 Letshego also has a moderate exposure to interest-rate risk because a portion of funding is floating rate, whereas all loans are fixed rate, although the large margins allow some room for interest-rate fluctuation.